 This initiative may however have a minimal impact on travel time.
 Journey times may slightly increase across the roads this restriction will be introduced.
 Difference is journey time is expected to be marginal since speed limit reduction applies mainly to residential areas.
-Furthermore, many distributor roads are not included in this proposal, hence, speed restriction applies mainly in arterial routes.
+Some distributor roads are also included in this proposal, however using a temporary order.
+The temporary order will last for a period of 18 months giving residents and other users of the road time to experience the lower speed limit and, Officers will also have the opportunity to monitor compliance and practicality of 20mph speed limit on these roads.